-I dived with a group called Stride In this time around.
+I dived with a group called Stride In on a boat called the Black Pearl this time around.
 We took a coach from Lavender up to Malaysia in the evening, stopping over at Kota Tinggi for a quick dinner before reaching Tanjung Gemok Marina at around midnight.
 We got ourselves on board and stayed in port for the night

 I did like the upper deck where we chilled out and had our meals – spent most of my time sleeping up there between dives.
 Also the food cooked by the crew was quite good and much looked forward to after every dive!

 The thing about wreck diving is that most of these sites are located out in the middle of nowhere with just sea all around with no sight of land whatsoever.
 Only at Gyoshimaru Wreck did we have some land sighting, and even then it was a tiny island with a signal tower and a rocky outcrop, which was apparently what sunk the ship in the first place.

 Other wrecks we dives at – Temu Wreck, Verrella Wreck and Rompin Wreck.
 Visibility at wreck sites also tends to be murkier, though our DMs were saying we were quite lucky – our visibility apparently was much better than normal.

 My group was just 3 of us and our divemaster M and all of us had cameras so we were usually the first ones in and felt like we had free run of the waters before the rest descended, which was nice =)

 Some of the more interesting things we saw: